idcarr/website/README.md

 # website
-This is the code for my website (hopefully)
+This is the code for my website (hopefully).
+My name is Isaac, and I am an absolute rookie at this.